VIAME/VIAME/README.md

 	make -j8

 Or alternatively by building it in Visual Studio or your compiler of choice on Windows.
-Currently VS2013 thru VS2017 is supported.
+The '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to know where it was, in which case running just 'make' might be more helpful.
+For Windows, currently VS2013 thru VS2017 is supported.
 If using CUDA, version 8.0 is desired, along with Python 2.7.
 Other versions have yet to be tested extensively.
-The '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to know where it was, in which case running just 'make' might be more helpful.
+On Windows it can also be beneficial to use Anaconda to get multiple python packages.
+Boost Python (turned on by default when Python is enabled) requires Numpy and a few other dependencies.

 There are several optional arguments to viame which control which plugins get built, such as those listed below.
 If a plugin is enabled that depends on another dependency (such